How You Should Winterize Hydrangeas — 4 Simple Steps to Protect Your Blooms From Harsh Weather

 Step 3: "Ensure the soil is well-watered before the ground freezes," he says.
 "This is extremely important as moist soil helps to insulate the roots."

-Step 4: If you find yourself in a colder region than most, Tony recommends covering your hydrangea with burlap or frost cloth.
+Step 4: If you are in a colder region than most, Tony recommends covering your hydrangea with burlap or frost cloth.
 He explains that this layer of protection will help shield it from extreme winter winds and frost.

-Instead of having to learn how to revive hydrangea plants after the fact, adding this task to your gardening game plan is a smart move that will help you prevent major plant damage.
+Instead of learning how to revive hydrangea plants after the fact, adding this task to your gardening game plan is a smart move that will help you prevent major plant damage.

 Do All Hydrangeas Need to be Winterized?